 A State net loss for a taxable year is the amount by which allowable deductions for the year, other than prior year losses, exceed gross income under the Internal Revenue Code for the year adjusted as provided in G.S.
 105-130.5.
-Corporations that are required to allocate and apportion their net income or loss may carry forward to the succeeding year only the allocated portion of the loss.
+Corporations that are required to allocate and apportion their net income or loss may carry forward to the succeeding year the allocated and apportioned amount of the loss.
 There is no State net loss carryback deduction available.
-For more information on calculating the State net loss deduction, see the 2014 and 2015 law changes on the Department's website.
+(For more information on calculating the State net loss deduction, refer to the Corporate Income and Franchise Tax Bulletin.)